RightbrainAI/github-action-tasks/README.md

 from the API as detailed over on the
 [Rightbrain AI docs](https://rightbrain.docs.buildwithfern.com/api-reference/tasks/run-task).

-Here's a simple exmaple of using the JSON response in a GitHub Actions Workflow, where a previously created Rightbrain Task has an input of `subject` and an output of `joke` defined:
+Here's a simple example of using the JSON response in a GitHub Actions Workflow, where a previously created Rightbrain Task has an input of `subject` and an output of `joke` defined: